LordOfNightmares/IPP-Labs/README.md

         return AppleDelivery()
 ```
 ### Singleton
-Creates only a single instance of the same object
+Creates only a single instance of of an object
 ```python3
 class Singleton(type):
     """